-The Boards People & Remuneration Committees Management External advisors Approve remuneration strategy and approve recommendations from the PRCs.
-The PRCs consist entirely of independent Non-executive Directors.
-Makes recommendations to the PRCs on Atlas Arteria's remuneration framework, Provide independent advice to the PRCs and/or Management on remuneration market data, The Boards approve the quantum of remuneration for Non-executive Directors and the MD & CEO.
-Make recommendations to the Boards regarding the remuneration framework, policies and practices for Atlas Arteria. policies and practices. market practice and other remuneration related matters.
+The Boards People & Remuneration Committees Management External advisors Approve remuneration strategy and approve recommendations from the PRCs. ndations entirely of independent Non-executive Directors.
+Make recommendations ion for to the Boards regarding the Makes recommendations to the PRCs on Atlas Arteria's remuneration framework, Provide independent advice to the PRCs and/or Management on remuneration market data, The Boards approve the quantum of remuneration for Non-executive Directors and the MD & CEO. policies and practices. market practice and other remuneration related matters.
 The PRCs approve the quantum of remuneration for other executive KMP.